ShoGinn/ginn.space/content/authors/admin/_index.md

 highlight_name: true
 ---

-s a non-commissioned officer in the Air Force and now Space Force for the past two decades, I have developed a deep expertise in technology and a passion for helping teams succeed.
+As a non-commissioned officer in the Air Force and now Space Force for the past two decades, I have developed a deep expertise in technology and a passion for helping teams succeed.
 In June 2023, I will be retiring from the military and transitioning to the tech industry, with a focus on DevOps architecture and Data Science.

 I have a strong background in web design, software development, and data visualization, and I am eager to apply these skills to the challenges of the tech industry.
 My goal is to become a skilled storyteller through Data Science and Analytics, while also leveraging my experience in DevOps architecture to bridge the gap between technology and business solutions.